WordPress - Plugins Overview

 - Clean up your installed plugins.
-If you know that you no longer need a plugin, make sure to deactivate and delete the plugin.
+If you know that you no longer need a plugin, please deactivate and delete the plugin.

 - Clean up the installed themes.
 You want to keep at least 2-3 themes installed.
-One being the active theme.
+One is the active theme.

 - If you have links on your website, make sure they work properly.
 If you direct someone off your website, have the link open in a new tab.